Adept: A fast automatic differentiation library for C++

 optimizations mean that reverse-mode differentiation is

-significantly faster than the leading libraries that provide
+significantly faster than other libraries that provide equivalent

 and less memory is used.
-In fact, Adept is also typically only
+In fact, Adept is also often only around

-around 10-25% slower than an adjoint code you might write by hand,
+10-25% slower than an adjoint code you might write by hand, but

 Adept provides the following functionality: